 - Put only one space after the period ending a sentence

-- Page numbers should appear in the top right-hand corner.
-(Note: APA 7th Edition no longer requires a running head for student papers, only include page numbers, beginning on the title page.)
+- Note: APA 7th Edition no longer requires a running head for student papers, only include page numbers, beginning on the title page

-- Title Page.
-Centered in the upper-half of the page, using upper and lower case letters type the following lines: the title in boldface, author’s name, institutional affiliation, course number and name, instructor name, and assignment due date.
-In APA, the title page is p.
-1, which should be included on this page.
+- Title Page: Centered in the upper-half of the page, using upper and lower case letters type the following lines: the title in boldface, author’s name, institutional affiliation, course number and name, instructor name, and assignment due date.
+In APA 7, the title page is page 1, which should be included on this page.

-- Abstract.
-A one-paragraph summary of the paper’s content.
+- Abstract: A one-paragraph summary of the paper’s content.
 The abstract should be descriptive and not exceed 250 words.
-It is placed on p.
-2, with the title Abstract, in boldface and centered at the top of the page.
+It is placed on page 2, with the title Abstract, in boldface and centered at the top of the page.

-- Begin your paper’s text on p.
-3.
+- Begin your paper’s text on page 3.